bml-research/data_analysis_bml/install/data_01_install.md

 https://cran.rstudio.com/

 Download R for Mac OS.
-Choose install R for the first time.
+Check your [system information](https://support.apple.com/en-ie/guide/mac-help/syspr35536/mac) if you have an older Intel based Mac or a newer Apple silicon (M1,2,..) based Mac.

-Download teh 64 bit package.
+Download the 64 bit package (pkg file).
 Follow the on screen instructions and choose the default settings.

 Next download and install RStudio at: